Differentially Private Bilevel Optimization: Algorithm for DP bilevel ERM

-Notably, if $\alpha$ is predetermined, the result above allows the bias $\beta$ to be as large as $\Omega(\alpha)$ at all points, and the algorithm still reaches an $\alpha$-stationary point.
-Overall, applying \propref{prop: outer alg} to $h=\Lcal_\lambda^*$, we see that the (projected-)gradient norm can be as small as $\max\{\beta,\sigma\sqrt{d_x}\}$, up to logarithmic terms.
-Accounting for the smallest possible inexactness $\beta$ and noise addition $\sigma$ that ensure the the inner and outer loops, respectively, are both sufficiently private, we conclude the proof of \thmref{thm: main}; the full details appear in Section~\ref{sec: proofs}.
+Notably, for any $\alpha>0$, the result above allows the bias $\beta$ to be as large as $\Omega(\alpha)$ at all points, and the algorithm still reaches an $\alpha$-stationary point.
+Overall, applying Proposition~\ref{prop: outer alg} to $h=\Lcal_\lambda^*$, we see that the (projected-)gradient norm can be as small as $\max\{\beta,\sigma\sqrt{d_x}\}$, up to logarithmic terms.
+Accounting for the smallest possible inexactness $\beta$ and noise addition $\sigma$ that ensure the the inner and outer loops, respectively, are both sufficiently private, we conclude the proof of Theorem~\ref{thm: main}; the full details appear in Section~\ref{sec: proofs}.